hoangduytran/blender-manual/manual/editors/file_browser.rst

 It is also possible to select/deselect files by "walking" through them using the arrow keys:

-- Just using an arrow key, the next file in the chosen direction will be selected and all others deselected.
+- Press an arrow key to select the next/previous file in the list and deselect all the others.
-- Holding down :kbd:`Shift` while doing this does not deselect anything so it extends to the selection, plus it allows to deselect files by navigating into a block of already selected ones (minimum two files in sequence).
-- Holding down :kbd:`Shift-Ctrl` further selects/deselects all files in between.
+- Hold :kbd:`Shift` to keep the current selection (and add to it).
+- Hold :kbd:`Shift-Ctrl` to invert the selection as you pass over it.

 If no file is selected, the arrow key navigation selects the first or last file in the directory, depending on the arrow direction.

-If you select a directory and hit :kbd:`Return`, you will go into that directory (and highlighting 'parent' ``..`` entry will bring you up one level).

 Editing
 =======

+The following operations are available in the file list's context menu.

 .. _bpy.ops.file.external_operation: